ervandew/eclim/src/doc/content/eclimd.rst

 --------------

 Eclimd utilizes log4j for all of its logging.
-As such, the logging can be configured via the
+As such, the logging can be configured via the $ECLIPSE_HOME/plugins/org.eclim_version/log4j.xml file.
-$ECLIPSE_HOME/plugins/org.eclim_version/log4j.xml file.

-By default, eclimd writes all logging info to both the console and
+By default, eclimd writes all logging info to both the console and to a log file in your workspace: <workspace>/.metadata/.log.eclimd
-$ECLIPSE_HOME/plugins/org.eclim_<version>/log/eclimd.log.

 .. _eclimd_extdir: